 The school day ends at 3.20pm.
 Each class will be led out by their class teacher via the same door they entered in (Larch will be dismissed via their classroom door near the ramp onto the playground).
-We will only release the children into the care of responsible adults that routinely collect the children.
+Class teachers will only release the children into the care of responsible adults that routinely collect children.
 We will not release the children to older siblings, unless they are an adult.
 If there are changes to the usual adult please contact the office before the end of the school day and the class teacher will be informed.
 Please do not try to collect other people's children for them if their parent or carer is running late.
-If you are late collecting your child they will be taken to the school office where they will wait with the class teacher.
+If you are late collecting your child they will be left in the care of the office staff.
 Please do not be offended if we refuse to hand over a child that does not belong to you.
 Please understand that we have a duty of care to look after the children and procedures to follow.
-Please leave the playground promptly after collecting your child and remind them not to play on the playground equipment before or after school.
+Please do not allow any children to play on the equipment and leave the playground promptly after collecting your child.